fredcamaral/mcp-alfarrabio/cli/README.md

 ## Configuration

 The CLI stores configuration in `~/.lmmc/config.yaml`.
+Environment variables with `LMMC_` prefix override file settings.
 You can manage settings using the config command:

 ```bash
 # Set output format